foodiB/awesome-sauce/README.md

-# awesome-sauce
+# I have a PhD in Ontology
-Ontologically aligned large data sets
+I create ontologically aligned large data sets at Google!